mhchia/peek-a-book/README.md

 ```

 ### Peer server
-A Peer server is in charge of making peers capable of discovering each others and exchanging necessary data used to establish WebRTC connections.
+A Peer server makes the peers capable of discovering each others and exchanging necessary data used to establish WebRTC connections.
 We can even disconnect from the peer server after a connection is successfully established.
 We use the [`PeerServer`][peerjs_server] supported by [`PeerJS`][peerjs].
 Check out [`PeerServer`][peerjs_server] for more information.

-By default, `SMPPeer` connects to the one specified in `defaultPeerConfig` in `src/config.ts`.
+By default, `SMPPeer` connects to the server specified in `defaultPeerConfig` in `src/config.ts`.
 You can connect to other peer servers by specifying a config when initializing `SMPPeer`.

 ```typescript
 const customConfig = {